John Béchervaise: Family

 Béchervaise was married to Lorna Maude Elaine Fearn née Wannan; the couple had one son and three daughters.
-His family had come from Jersey in the 19th century where there is still a Bechervaise Line.
+His family had come from Jersey in the 19th century where there is still a Béchervaise Line.

 His paternal great-great-grandfather John Béchervaise (b.
 1790, d.
 1867) was born in Jersey, but migrated early to Gosport, Hampshire, England married twice and raised his children there, while spending many years as a sailor.
 As a sailor of many years in Arctic waters, he was one of many awarded the first British Arctic Medal of 1818–1855.
 He published an anonymous memoir Thirty-Six Years of a Seafaring life by An old Quartermaster in 1839 which was widely distributed and well received.
 Some sources misspell his name Berchervaise.

 His paternal great-grandfather William Philip Béchervaise (b.
 1831, d.
 1907) was born in Hampshire and was amongst the tens of thousands who travelled to Victoria in the 1850s in search of gold, but then decided to remain.
 He was the first of that surname to arrive in Australia.
 He was nearby to the Eureka Stockade and professed to having been "bunted" by a trooper.
 Appointed to the Victorian Posts and Telegraphs Department in 1856, he was soon promoted as Telegraph Master at Ballarat in 1858, later combining the role as Postmaster.
 He remained with the Department in Ballarat till retirement in 1892, excepting for two years when he was transferred to Melbourne to reorganise that office.
 One of Australia's earliest telephone and telephony experimenters in 1878.
 As a member of the Telegraph Electrical Society of Victoria from inception in 1874, he was a contemporary of Samuel Walker McGowan, Peter Robert Challen and Henry Sutton.
 Famously exposed, in parliamentary enquiry, the nepotism within Victorian Posts and Telegraphs in the 1880s.